 Over the course of the year, the District revises its budget as it attempts to deal with unexpected changes in revenues and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
 The final amendment to the budget was actually adopted just before year-end.
 A schedule showing the District's original and final budget amounts compared with amounts actually paid and received is provided in required supplemental information of these financial statements.

-There were revisions made to the 2012-2013 General Fund original budget.
-Budgeted revenues and other financing sources were increased by approximately \$2.3 million due to changes the annual foundation amount along with increased grant funding.
+There were revisions made to the 2013-2014 General Fund original budget.
+Budgeted revenues and other financing sources were decreased by \$243,161 mainly due to reduced special Education revenue from state.